blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

 To do this, create a new settings object (by default, ``tsfresh`` uses the :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`) and add your function as a key to the dictionary.
-As a value, either use ``None`` if your function does not need parameters or a list of parameters you want to use (as dictionaries).
+As a value, either use ``None`` if your function does not need parameters or a list with the parameters you want to use (as dictionaries).

 .. code:: python